rishihermit/SOFIA/Area37Squid/README.md

 # area37

-Experiment with Rishi, demonstrating how the SOFIA analysis for Area 37 (Mediterranean and Black Sea) can run in TAF.
+Experiment with Arni, demonstrating how the SOFIA analysis for Area 37 (Mediterranean and Black Sea) can run in TAF.
 Now splitting into groups; This is squids, octopus, etc